 If you look back at the previous post, that was the problem we explored.
 It wasn’t that Hitler was an anti-Semite, nor that Mao & Stalin adamantly rejected capitalism and religion.
 What made them intolerable was, well, intolerance.

 Intolerance of intolerance: personal freedom must be limited by the freedom of others.
-When we knowingly encroach on the freedoms of others, that reflects and intolerance of them or their rights.
+When we knowingly encroach on the freedoms of others, that reflects and intolerance of them or their rights, and it interferes with the community.
 And when an intolerance of intolerance is not the basis of law, it is often because the legislation itself reflects a certain intolerance of one group for another.

 As we go through these essays I will argue, over and over, that tolerance is the essential first step to discussion, cooperation, and progress.